Notices

 ALL GLORY TO GOD!

-All who brought food & drink to share, and shared fellowship after the holy services.
+Those who brought food & drink to share, and who donated books.

 +